unveroleone/HackStarter-Kit/README.md

 ## 💻 **Start Exploring!**

 With great power comes great responsibility.
 Use this pack to learn, grow, and contribute.
-If you have any questions or feedback, feel free to reach out on Discord: **unveroleone**.
+If you want to collaborate, have any questions or feedback, feel free to reach out on Discord: **unveroleone**.

 ---